plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

     C   8   9    10   11
     D  12  13    14   15

-To extract one column of your stored data frame, use a `$` followed by the column name:
+:large_blue_diamond: To extract one column of your stored data frame, use a `$` followed by the column name:

     > col1 <- d$one
     > col1